 All members can gain access to the password protected area of the website where visitors can take part in the discussion forum and get access to a range of resources exclusive to members.

 A network of local groups throughout the UK and Republic of Ireland provide opportunities for CPD and the chance to make contact with other members either socially or to share experiences.

-The Faculty runs a regular programme of CPD seminars and a bi-annual conference, the British Homeopathic Congress – all members of the Faculty are entitled to a discounted rate for the Congress.
+The Faculty runs a regular programme of CPD seminars and a biennial conference, the Faculty of Homeopathy Congress – all members of the Faculty are entitled to a discounted rate for the Congress.
 To find out what’s coming up visit the events section.